Tracing

 ArcFM Mobile tracing allows field crews to identify the parts of the electric or gas system that would be affected if a part of that system needed to be isolated.
 For electric, tracing indicates the first upstream protective device plus all equipment and customers downstream of that device.
 For gas, it indicates all connected pipe up to the nearest valves.
-To use this functionality, tracing settings must first be specified in the Solution Center, and they must be individually specified for each operational map that requires trace functionality.
-Once specified, the icon in the lower right portion of the Mobile map is enabled.
+To use this functionality, tracing settings must first be specified, then individually specified for each operational map that requires tracing functionality.
+Once specified, the icon at the bottom of the ArcFM Mobile app is enabled.
 If the icon is not enabled, tracing settings have not been specified.
-The required fields in Solution Center, regardless of the type of tracing you're performing, must exist and be populated in your geodatabase.
-For electrical tracing, both the TraceWeight and FeederInfo fields must be configured in Solution Center.
-For gas tracing, the TraceWeight, SOP In, SOP Out, Distribution Main Layer, and Meter Layer fields must be populated in Solution Center.
+The required fields, regardless of the type of tracing field crews are performing, must exist and be populated in your geodatabase.
+For electrical tracing, both the TraceWeight and FeederInfo fields must be configured.
+For gas tracing, the TraceWeight, SOP In, SOP Out, Distribution Main Layer, and Meter Layer fields must be populated.

 Tracing is available for datasets with Feeder Manager configured and with functioning ArcFM traces.